 My name is Katie.
 I am a postdoctoral researcher and academic tutor based in the UK, specialising in applied linguistics, health communication, and Japanese language.
 My research focuses on verbal dimensions of empathy and compassion in healthcare settings.

-After having studied Linguistics at university, I worked for a software company in Tokyo.
-Although I had always nurtured a childhood dream of living overseas, in my twenties, I was far too busy with long hours of work, and the years went by rather quickly.
+I was born in Japan.
+After studying linguistics at Tokyo Woman’s Christian University, I worked for a software company in Tokyo.
+Although I had always nurtured a childhood dream of living overseas, in my twenties I was far too busy with long hours of work, and the years went by rather quickly!

 In 2013, I attended the renowned Institut Villa Pierrefeu in Montreux, Switzerland to study International Protocol.
 The year after that, I resumed my stay in Switzerland to study with them further.
 There, what fascinated me the most was sessions on intercultural communication.
 I became more aware of miscommunication in various intercultural settings (in diplomatic, business, and educational settings) and enhanced self-awareness of how we transfer verbal and nonverbal messages while incorporating social and cultural perspectives.